What Is Velocity of Money: The Hidden Tool for Inflation Control

 The question isn’t if the system will crack under this manipulation—it’s when.
 Be prepared.
 Stay calm.
 And above all, recognize that the velocity of money is not just a number; it’s a weapon wielded by those who benefit most from keeping the rest of us in the dark.

 The Velocity of Money (VM) is a measure of how quickly money circulates in an economy.
 Technically, it’s calculated as the ratio of nominal GDP to the money supply.
-But behind this sterile formula lies a powerful lever that governments and central banks have used, time and again, to manipulate inflation, manage public sentiment, and exert control over economic dynamics.
+However, behind this sterile formula lies a powerful lever that governments and central banks have repeatedly used to manipulate inflation, manage public sentiment, and exert control over economic dynamics.

 VM isn’t just an economic statistic—it’s a weapon.
 By accelerating or decelerating the speed of money’s movement, authorities create inflationary or deflationary forces that shape the market, often in ways that serve political goals rather than economic stability.
 Let’s break this down and expose how VM has been a tool of manipulation.

-Inflation is commonly misunderstood as rising prices but merely a symptom.
+Inflation is commonly misunderstood as rising prices, but it is merely a symptom.
 The real disease is excessive money creation, often cloaked as “stimulus” or “relief.”
-For decades, this money never reached the hands of the average person.
+For decades, this money never reached the hands of ordinary people.
 Instead, it sat in bank reserves, suppressing VM and keeping inflationary pressures at bay.
 This was the game post-2008: money printed for banks, not people.

 COVID changed everything.
 Under the guise of necessity, the government put money directly into people’s hands—stimulus checks, unemployment benefits, and small-business loans.
 This wasn’t generosity; it was calculated.
 By injecting cash into the broader economy, VM accelerated, unleashing inflationary forces that policymakers could conveniently blame on “supply chain disruptions” or “global tensions.”